Credits: In the Fall, Blindsided, Lost Girl, Uhuru,

 Ian is a filmmaker and writer, most well known for his BAFTA-award-winning documentary, Marty Goes to Hollywood.

-Credits: Gotta Make That Train, Balgay Hill, Barclay Curle's Welding Girls, Whyt Inch Tales, Home Sweet Home, Still Life, Nigerian Story, Velvet Love, The Above, Fragile, Timewatching, Shadow Boxing,
+Credits: Cool Dads, Late Sleeper, Gotta Make That Train, Balgay Hill, Barclay Curle's Welding Girls, Whyt Inch Tales, Home Sweet Home, Still Life, Nigerian Story, Velvet Love, The Above, Fragile, Timewatching, Shadow Boxing,

-Simon has had considerable success as a playwright and has a project currently under option with The Comedy Unit.
-His newest play, LATE SLEEPER, will be performed this September at A Play, A Pie and A Pint.
+Simon has had considerable success as a playwright and his latest play COOL DADS will be part of the Spring season of A Play, A Pie and A Pint.

 Anna has worked in casting for more than 5 years.
 She has been fortunate enough to have honed her skills from the profession’s very best, including Jina Jay, Suzanne Smith and Simone Pereira Hind.
 Anna is currently associate to Simone Pereira Hind from their office in Edinburgh.

 Credits: Ghosts of Burgundy Grove, Harm,

 Ciaran is a writer and filmmaker, with several short films under his belt and a recent feature film commission.

 Credits: Bannan, Samhraidhean Diomhair, Comadaidh Òir, Shrapnel, Doras Dùinte, Gaelic For Beginners, Na H-Obraichean,